 What’s the difference between copyediting and proofreading?
-You can make better decisions and get a more satisfactory outcome if you understand the differences before hiring an editor or proofreader to help you.
+You can get a better outcome if you understand the differences between the two before hiring an editor or proofreader to help you.

 It’s very common for people to say “I need proofreading” when they mean they need any kind of editing.

-Of course, once you start talking to the editor or proofreader, it usually becomes clear what is needed.
-But knowing the differences will make it much easier to communicate with your editor/proofreader in the first place.
+Once you and your editor or proofreader discuss the project, it usually becomes clearer which one you need.
+But knowing the differences between editing and proofreading will make it much easier for you to communicate with your editor/proofreader.

 Stages of editing